JohanLossius/SemProj2-Pebbles/README.md

 Also ensure simple documentation throughout when purposeful, but not just for the sake of doing it.

 ## License
-The name, logo and brand of "Pebbles" is registered and wholly owned by Johan Lossius in Norway, and may not be re-used without my express, written permission.
+The name, logo and brand of "Pebbles" is registered and wholly owned by Johan Lossius in Norway under their respective companies, and may not be re-used without my express, written permission.

 ## Acknowledgments
 I've asked for help from instructors occasionally when I've had questions or challenges to deal with, so thanks a lot to those concerned, particularly Conor.